anna-nazarenko/Clima/README.md

 # Clima

-It's the app designed for watching weather in any region
+It's the app designed for watching weather in any region.